coop152/obsidian-vaults/Year 3/Algorithms and Complexity/NP-Completeness.md

 # NP-Complete Problems (Week 9)
 The general strategy for proving NP-Completeness is to exhibit a polynomial time reduction from 3SAT to the language in question, though there may be situations where reducing from other languages is more convenient.
 When constructing a polynomial time reduction from 3SAT to a language, we look for structures in that language that can simulate the variables and clauses in boolean formulas.
 Such structures are sometimes called **gadgets**.
-For example, in reducing 3SAT to CLIQUE
+For example, in reducing 3SAT to CLIQUE we represent variables as nodes in the graph and clauses as triples of nodes.
+We then represent a variable's truth in a satisfying assignment with its membership in the clique.
+Each clause must contain at least one true literal, so each triple of nodes must contain at least one node in the clique.

+## The vertex cover problem